-A kitchen scale allows you to precisely determine exactly how much you are eating, and therefore how many calories you are consuming.
+A kitchen scale allows you to determine exactly how much you are eating precisely, and therefore counting calories you are consuming.
 Kitchen scales are available for cheap online and in many big box stores.

 The best scales will have options to weigh food in grams, ounces, pounds, and kilograms.

 By weighing your food with each meal, you can rest assured that you are getting the most accurate calorie counts possible.

 Did you accidentally throw away the packaging before remembering to enter your calories?
 That’s no excuse to skip – there are several ways for counting calories online.
 If you remember the brand, The USDA has a database of almost all the food they’ve approved.
 (3)